Baby Witching Hour: What It Is, When and Why It Happens, and How to Manage It

 7. Take Care of Yourself

 Remember, a calm parent often leads to a calmer baby.
-It's crucial to take care of yourself during this challenging time.
+It's really, really important to take care of yourself during this challenging time.
+Here's what I generally suggest to parents experiencing witching hour with their babies:

-• Take breaks when you need them (it's okay to put your baby in a safe place and step away for a few minutes)
+- Take breaks when you need them (it's okay to put your baby in a safe place and step away for a few minutes, even if they're crying)

-• Ask for help from your partner, family, or friends
+- Ask for help from your partner, family, or friends if possible

-• Practice deep breathing or other relaxation techniques
+- Practice deep breathing or other relaxation techniques - deep breathing while wearing your baby can help soothe them, too!

 FAQs About Baby Witching Hour